rife2/bld/README.md

 # Designed for modern Java

-bld relies on Java 17 and leverages many of the features that this version of Java provides.
-Thanks to modern Java, your build logic stays concise and readable, and any Java IDE understands it.
-You automatically get support for auto-completion and javadoc documentation, and you can split your build logic into multiple files and classes when you outgrow a single file.
+`bld` requires Java 17 or later and supports the latest JDK releases.
+Your build logic stays concise and readable, and any Java IDE understands it.
+You get auto-completion and javadoc documentation, and you can split your build logic into multiple files and classes when you outgrow a single file.

 Here is a complete bld file for a Java application using JUnit 5 for its tests.
 Nothing else is needed to be able to run it, test it and distribute it: